christiandudel/dtms/README.md

 ## Example 2: Simulated working trajectories

-Here we provide an example based on simulated data from the Health and Retirement Study (HRS).
-The simulations are based on transition probabilities estimated from the HRS as part of Dudel & Myrskylä (2017) who studied working trajectories in late working life and old age.
+Here we provide an example using simulated data based on the Health and Retirement Study (HRS).
+The simulations are are conducted using transition probabilities estimated from the HRS and published by Dudel & Myrskylä (2017) who studied working trajectories in late working life and old age.
+These transition probabilities are used to simulate artificial but realistic trajectories.
 There are three transient states (employed, inactive or unemployed, retired) and one absorbing state (dead).
 The time scale represents age and ranges from 50 to 99, as the focus is on older individuals.
+Note that the actual HRS data is collected every two years and while the simulated data is annual.
 The data set also contains each individual’s gender, and the transition probabilities underlying the simulated trajectories differ between men and women.

+The workflow is similar to the previous example.
+First, a ‘dtms’ model is defined using the function \`dtms’.
+Second, the data is brought into transition format and cleaned.
+Third, transition probabilities are estimated and put into a transition matrix.
+In this example, probabilities are estimated and predicted using time-constant and time-varying covariates.
+Finally, the transition matrix is used to calculate state expectancies and similar measures.

 ``` r
 ## Load package